intezer/docker-ida/README.md

     $ docker build -t ida --build-arg IDA_PASSWORD=<password> docker-ida/ida
     ```

-    *Note: It is recommended to push the built image to a **private** Docker Hub repository.
+    *Note: It is recommended to push the built image to a __private__ Docker Hub repository.
 [Pushing a repository to Docker Hub] (https://docs.docker.com/engine/userguide/containers/dockerrepos/#pushing-a-repository-to-docker-hub)*

 ## Start an IDA Service Container
+IDA service container receives remote IDA commands over HTTP and executes them.
+To start a container, run this command:
 ```
 $ docker run -v <host_shared>:/shared -p <host_port>:4000 ida ida-service <cores>
 ```

-`<host_shared>` is a local directory containing the files you want IDA to work with.
+- `<host_shared>` is a local directory on the host containing the files you want IDA to work with.
 Scripts, files to disassemble, etc.
-`<host_port>` is the port that the container᾿s http interface is published to the host (see [Publish port] (https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port-p-expose))
+- `<host_port>` is the port that the container᾿s HTTP interface is published to the host (see [Publish port] (https://docs.docker.com/engine/reference/commandline/run/#publish-or-expose-port-p-expose))
-`<cores>` is the number of IDA worker processes.
+- `<cores>` is the number of IDA worker processes.
 This number should be up to 4 workers per core in the host.
 Default is 4.

 *Note: To run multiple containers on the same host publish each container to a different host port*

 ## Usage
-After we run 4 IDA containers, 2 on `host-1` published to ports 4000 and 4001, and 2 on `host-2` published to ports 4000 and 4001.
+Let's assume we started 4 IDA containers, 2 on `host-1` published to ports 4000 and 4001, and 2 on `host-2` published to ports 4000 and 4001.

 We can access them from any machine using the `ida_client` python module:
 ```
 $ pip install git+https://github.com/intezer/docker-ida#egg=ida_client&subdirectory=ida_client